sajjad-ali-01/Projects/README.md

 ## Contact

-This Restaurant Management System project was developed by Mr SAJJAD ALI.
+These projects was developed by Mr SAJJAD ALI.
 If you have any suggestions or feedback, please reach out to me at "sajjadshazii116@gmail.com".